 \section{Related Work}

-\paragraph{Multimodal Social Understanding:} Social understanding refers to the ability to interpret dimensions of social context, given multimodal stimuli from a social interaction.
-Social context can span the \textit{setting} (e.g., home), \textit{actors} with individual intents, emotions, and goals, the \textit{roles} of these actors (e.g., observer), and \textit{social attributes} which can influence interaction dynamics (e.g., age), and the social signals within interaction structures of a scene (e.g., dyadic structure) \cite{goffman1959presentation, hymes1972models, morency2010modeling, mathur-etal-2024-advancing}.
-Beyond the ability to make \textbf{directed}, goal-oriented social inferences about interactions, social understanding involves forming \textbf{holistic} interpretations of scenes by synthesizing multimodal cues about actors, relationships, behaviors, emotions, intents, and social dynamics \cite{boggia2015social, azaad2021perception, aprace}.
+\paragraph{Multimodal Social Understanding:} Social understanding refers to the ability to interpret dimensions of social context in interactions.
+Social context can span the \textit{setting} (e.g., home), \textit{actors} with individual intents, emotions, and goals, the \textit{roles} of these actors (e.g., observer), \textit{social attributes} influencing dynamics (e.g., age), and interaction structures (e.g., dyadic structure) \cite{goffman1959presentation, hymes1967models, morency2010modeling, mathur-etal-2024-advancing}.
+Social understanding involves forming \textbf{holistic} interpretations of scenes by synthesizing cues about actors, behaviors, emotions, and intents, as well as making \textbf{directed}, goal-oriented interpretations about interactions \cite{boggia2015social, azaad2021perception, aprace}.